-Caught on Camera: Harris County Sheriff’s Deputy uses taser on motorist following major collision
+Caught on Camera: Harris County Sheriff’s deputy uses taser on motorist following major collision

 Authorities say Sifuentes was evaluated by medical personnel, then he was charged with assaulting a firefighter and DWI.

-Court documents indicate Sifuentes struck the fire fighter at some point with his elbow and forearm.
+Court documents indicate Sifuentes struck the firefighter at some point with his elbow and forearm.
 Now, the Harris County Sheriff's Office Internal Affairs Bureau will further investigate the use-of-force in this case.

 It sure looks like it'll be hard to just sleep this one off!